KianBabanezhad/Offline-AI-Assistant/README.md

 # Offline AI Assistant

 A simple yet powerful **Streamlit-based AI assistant** that allows users to interact with locally running large language models (via [Ollama](https://ollama.com)) and optionally reference uploaded documents for context.
+The app is available to run on a local server or directly on a local system, ensuring full control and data privacy.
+It's also deployable for multiple users, making it suitable for internal team environments.

 ---